Skills Over Degrees: The New Standard in Corporate Hiring

 Q4: Will skipping a degree hurt my chances long-term?

-Not always, but it depends on your goals.
+Not always— it depends on your career goals.
 Some industries still require formal qualifications, while many now prioritize skills.
 The key is to keep learning, whether through a degree, certification, or practical experience.

 Q5: What should hiring managers do to embrace this shift?